 Notice of Drug Testing

 To:

 (Name of Student)

+To:

-To: (Faculty, DPT program)
+(Faculty, DPT program)

 Re: Reasonable Suspicion Drug Testing

-Based on individual reasonable suspicion that you may be engaging in the impermentation prohibited by the WSSU DPT program, you are to report to the issible use of drugs
+Based on individual reasonable suspicion that you may be engaging in the impermental prohibited by the WSSU DPT program, you are to report to the nissible use of drugs

 on

-You will be required to provide a urine and/or blood sample and/or submit to an altest at that time, in accordance with: a) The policies and procedures established by the WSSU DPT program b) Your signed consent to the provisions of the policy and the program for Abuse. ·
+You will be required to provide a urine and/or blood sample and/or submit to an a test at that time, in accordance with: a) The policies and procedures established by the WSSU DPT program b) Your signed consent to the provisions of the policy and the program for Abuse. ·

-Confirmed confidential written results shall be sent to: Dr. Judy Foxworth, Chair WSSU-DPT 331 F.L.
-Atkins 601 M.L.K Jr. Drive Winston-Salem, NC 27110
+Confirmed confidential written results shall be sent to:

+Dr. Judy Foxworth, Chair WSSU-DPT

+331 F.L.
+Atkins

+601 M.L.K Jr. Drive

+Winston-Salem, NC 27110

 Signature of DPT Student Date and Time

 Signature of Clinical Faculty Date and Time

-WSSU PT Student t Volunteer Service Log
+WSSU PT Studen t Volunteer Service Log

 Student Name:

+Student Name:

 Semester:

-Organization Activity Time In Time Out Total Hours Contact Person Signature Organization Organization Activity Organization Activity Time in Organization Activity Time in Time Out Organization Activity Time in Time out Total rious
+Date Organization Activity Time In Time Out Total Hours Contact Person Signature